-Many mission critical systems such as Cassandra or Hadoop are written in Java and Instana’s Java Monitoring offers comprehensive performance and health management for applications and services written in Java.
+Java is the most commonly used object oriented programming languages to build critical, highly scalable internet solutions on top of the Java Virtual Machine (JVM).
+In addition to custom business applications, many mission critical microservice systems such as Cassandra and Hadoop are written in Java.
+Instana’s Java Monitoring offers comprehensive performance and health management for any and all applications / services written in Java.

 To understand and optimize application performance and further automate performance management workflows, Instana’s automatic Java Monitoring goes beyond simple metrics to provide a comprehensive set of management and monitoring features:

 - Zero configuration health monitoring

 - Automatic tracing of HTTP service endpoints